B. Wurtz, Kitchen Trees

 Public Art Fund

 Kitchen Trees was the debut public art commission by New York-based artist B. Wurtz, presented by Public Art Fund.
-This playful exhibition temporarily transformed the civic space of New York City’s City Hall Park with five imaginative arboreal sculptures made of plastic fruits and vegetables among other kitchen-related objects and utensils.
-Our concept for the outdoor exhibition’s signage and wayfinding stemmed from grocery store produce vernacular, designing exaggerated label stickers and photographing fruit and vegetable textures for use as vibrant background colors.
-Curated by Public Art Fund Associate Curator, Daniel S. Palmer, 2018.
+This playful exhibition temporarily transformed the civic space of New York City’s City Hall Park with five imaginative arboreal sculptures.
+The sculptures were made of plastic fruits and vegetables and other kitchen-related objects and utensils.

 _B.
 Wurtz